Foxreverse/FxdNFS/README.md

-FxdNFS - Network File System - Unix
+FxdNFS - it is Network File System
+C++ Unix program.
 Course project.
+If you have any questions -> write to me